Reliable energy at stable prices

-An average price in ¢ per kilowatthour will be established based on Rate L or LG prices and conditions in effect during each consumption period to which running-in applies.
+An average price in cents per kilowatthour will be established based on Rate L or LG prices and conditions in effect during each consumption period to which running-in applies.

 During the running-in period, the energy consumed is billed at this average price plus 4%.

-Once 3 consumption periods have passed after the end of running-in, the bills issued for the running-in period will be adjusted according to the average price for these 3 months, plus 4%.
+Once three consumption periods have passed after the end of running-in, the bills issued for the running-in period will be adjusted according to the average price for these three periods, plus 4%.

 For more information

 If you have any questions about this rate, contact your commercial officer or designated agent.
-You can also reach our Business customer services at 1 800 463‑9900 or by e-mail at email@example.com.
+You can also reach our Business customer services by phone at 1 800 463‑9900 or by email at firstname.lastname@example.org.

-These explanations have been simplified.
-For more details about the running-in option for medium‑power customers, consult section 6 of chapter 5 of the Electricity Rates [PDF 4.54 Mo], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about the running-in option for large-power customers, consult Section 6 of Chapter 5 of the Electricity Rates [PDF 4.83 MB], approved by the Régie de l’énergie.